sumbach/lkitching.github.io/_clojure_jvm/09_deps.md

  :config-files ["/install/dir/deps.edn", "~/.clojure/deps.edn", "deps.edn"]
 ```

-If you open the first of these (the system project file) you will see it has default settings for the `:paths` and `:deps` properties
+If you open the first of these (the system project file), you will see it has default settings for the `:paths` and `:deps` properties

 **/install/dir/deps.edn**
 ```clojure